Preparing for your HEADSHOT SESSION

-Some photographers actually make it mandatory to hire a makeup artist for your headshots shoot.
+Some photographers make it mandatory to hire a professional makeup artist for your shoot.
 I don't requite it but I can't tell you how strongly I urge it.
-Over the years I've learned how important proper, professionally applied makeup is for the success of a woman's headshot (guys are lucky -- I really don't think they need it usually).
+Over the years, I've learned just how important professionally applied makeup is for the success of a woman's headshot (guys are lucky -- I really don't think they need it usually).
 Whether it's an outdoor shoot with natural light or a studio session, people need a stronger application of makeup than they normally would wear -- and than most people even know how to apply themselves.
 It ends up looking natural on camera, but it's something only an experienced makeup artist really understands how to do.

 Hair FOR HEADSHOTS

 Your hair needs to look its absolute best or it will be distracting.
 If you have straight or wavy hair, I strongly encourage you to get a blowout at a salon before your shoot.
 If you're using my makeup artist, she will do light touch-up on your hair during the shoot but not full-on styling.
 Please bring your own hair product (smoothing serum, hairspray) and tools (curling or flat iron, blow dryer, brush, comb), in case we need to make any adjustments to hair during the shoot.

 If you have curly hair, I've heard repeatedly that you should have both a straightened hair shot and a curly hair shot in your arsenal.
 Unfortunately, one hour is not enough time to get both looks.
 It's better to schedule two separate shoots.
 A "straight-hair shot" is considered more "universal" and will get you more auditions (awful, I know...) so, if you have to choose, prioritize the straight-hair shot.
 I hate that this is the case because curly/natural hair is beautiful but it's just the reality of the business.